fogbow/fogbowcloud.org/content/pages/interoperability-behavioral-plugins.md

 ```

 ## Mapper Plugin
 The Mapper plugin determines the policy used to map a federation user into an user in the local cloud.
+The fogbow manager will use this user to create your resources in the cloud.

 ### Configure
-The mapping is defined based on a *identificator* and on the specific credential of each local identity plugin.
+The mapping is defined based on an *identificator* and on the specific credential of each local identity plugin.
 It uses the sintax *mapper_ + {identificator} + _ + {credential}* to specify the mapping.
 Below, we show examples for the current available plugins:

+> Important: This *identificator*, associated with user in the local cloud, should be exclusive for the fogbow.
+If another use the resource of user in the local cloud, so the fogbow will remove the resource because the Fogbow Manager only recognize the resources created by itself.

 ```bash
 # Openstack V2 credentials: username, password, tenantName